mendersoftware/mender-convert/README.md

 ./docker-build
 ```

-This will create a container image which you can use to run `mender-convert`
+This will create a container image with the name `mender-convert` which you can
-without polluting your host environment with the necessary dependencies.
+use to run `mender-convert` without polluting your host environment with the
+necessary dependencies.

 #### Use the mender-convert container image